What is this deliverable for?

 A dedicated page presents the characteristics of each behavioral quadrant to aid in interpreting the map.

-8. Collective Management Styles
+8. Collective Managerial Styles

 9. Collective BIG 4